A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 Don’t choose Russian Buttercream if:

-Ermine buttercream is made by mixing a thickened and sweetened flour paste with butter.
+Ermine buttercream is a combination of a thickened, sweetened flour paste and butter.
 The flour paste has a smooth gel-like texture, creating a surprisingly light and creamy buttercream when combined with the butter.
 Many describe its texture as similar to whipped cream, with a flavor reminiscent of cooked pudding.

 A flour paste might seem unusual for a buttercream, but has incredible strength.
+Ermine Buttercream, in particular, stood out for its heat and A flour paste might seem unusual for a buttercream, but it has incredible strength.
 Ermine Buttercream, in particular, stood out for its heat and pressure stability among all the buttercreams I tested.

 Do choose Ermine Buttercream if you: